bryntum/chronograph/src/guides/BasicFeatures.md

 person.fullName === 'Elon Musk'
 ```

-Transaction rejection will also "cancel" the `addEntity/removeEntity` calls.
+Transaction rejection will also "cancel" the [[Replica.addEntity|addEntity]]/[[Replica.removeEntity|removeEntity]]` calls.

 ## Undo/redo

-It is possible to revert a replica to some previous state, using the [[ChronoGraph.undo]] call.
+It is possible to revert a replica to the previous state, using the [[Replica.undo|undo]] call.
+Similarly, if no changes has been made to the reverted state, its possible to [[Replica.redo|redo]] back to the initial state.

-To enable the undo/redo functionality, you need to opt-in, by specifying a value bigger than 0 for the [[ChronoGraph.historyLimit]] config, during replica creation.
+To enable the undo/redo functionality, you need to opt-in, by specifying a bigger than 0 value for the [[Replica.historyLimit|historyLimit]] config, during replica creation.
 It specifies how many transactions can be reverted.

 ```ts
 const replica       = Replica.new({ historyLimit : 10 })